samizdatco/skia-canvas/README.md

 })
 ```

-In the previous example, we created references to the window’s `ctx` and `canvas` objects from outside the event handler, but sometimes you'll want to use the same handler function in more than one window.
-You can get a reference to the specific window associated with an event through its `target` attribute, allowing us to write an event handler that doesn't contain a reference to the `win` variable it's attached to:
+In the previous example, we used references to the window’s `ctx` and `canvas` that were created outside the event handler, but this makes the function less general since it's tied to a single window.
+We can get a reference to the specific window associated with an event through its `.target` attribute, allowing us to write an event handler that doesn't contain a reference to the `win` variable it's attached to:
 ```js
 const closeWindow = (e) => {
   console.log("now closing window:", e.target)